jxxcarlson/counter-review-test/README.md

 I'm not happy about the number of rules that are applied.
 Ninety-two!
 (This is the atomic number of uranium, not a good sign).
 I would like to reduce the surface area of the auth package.

 Part of the reason for the large surface area is that the auth code includes not just authentication, but the batteries needed to make it operational: seeding with atmospheric random numbers (the real deal, never fake), registration of users, a page to sign in and sign up, and an admin page so the administrator can see the user data.

-I am hard-coded as the administrator; I'll change this so that it is configurable.

 More work to do, but I am getting there.
 Once I am a bit more happy about the code, I will ask you to look at it so I as to make it better.